Gurkiran-Kaur/Statistical_modelling_project/README.md

 Data visualisation was done to explore the data.
 A bar plot was created to show the number of empty slots at each bike station.

 Scatter plots were plotted to probe if any pattern or corelation exists between the number of empty slots at a particular station (which shows how busy it is) and how close any POI (shortest distance) to this station is.
-Scatter plot for both Yelp and FSQ were plotted.
+Scatter plots for both Yelp and FSQ were plotted.

 It was evident from scatter plots that there is positive corelation between these variables but it is not strong.